lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 	on the course website.
 * All assignments are due on their due date by the [Anywhere on Earth (AoE) timezone](https://www.timeanddate.com/time/zones/aoe), which is 6 hours behind Bozeman.
 (This means that the real due date is 6am the following day.)
-If you submit a lab or project the following day before 8am, you get 25% off.
-If you submit within four days of the due date
+If you submit within 24 hours of the due date, you get 25% off.
+If you submit within two days of the due date you get 75%.
-	(by Monday AoE for labs; by Tuesday AoE for projects) you get 50%.
 	Otherwise, no points are possible.
-* Every student gets one free late pass with no questions asked for projects.
-This means you can submit up to four days late (by Tuesday AoE) with no penalty.
-Use this wisely!
-If you use this early in the semester and something unforseen happens, you will still need to submit the project on time or the penalties above apply.
-Please message the course assistant for your section on Discord to let them know you are using your late pass for a project.
-You should send this message before you make the submission, or shortly after.
-* At the end of the semester, your lowest lab grade will be dropped.
 * You can submit as many times as you would like; only your last submission will be graded.
+* Drills cannot be submitted late.

 ### Missed quiz policy